 Weakening economies and/or a financial and/or catastrophic disaster leads to the collapse of key suppliers, service providers and customers strategy includes sourcing alternate suppliers and maintaining relationships with relevant government, industry and trade union organisations.
-This includes building sustainable relationships with local suppliers, as well as the continuous performance measurement and grading of suppliers.

-- > The financial stability and continuity of key suppliers continue to receive focus with enhancements to our third-party risk management framework. - > The department store model in the UK continues to be under threat.
+- > The financial stability and continuity of key suppliers continue to receive focus with enhancements to our third-party risk management framework. - The department store model in the UK continues to be under threat.